-Our dining partnership with Aramark has allowed us to improve the quality and nutritional value of our food options and to make more than $40 million in dining facility improvements across the campus over the past two years.
-We also passed savings along to our students through this partnership, as the average cost of a meal plan went down after initiating the contract with Aramark in July 2014.
+Our dining partnership with Aramark has allowed us to improve the quality and nutritional value of our food options and to make more than $40 million in dining facility improvements across the campus.

 As the University for Kentucky, our work is deeply rooted in a sense of community and in a spirit of partnership.
-That’s why as a part of 15-year contract with our dining partner; we’ve expanded our commitment to locally sourced food and organizations.
+That’s why as a part of 15-year contract with our dining partner, UK expanded its commitment to locally sourced food and organizations.

-In the first year of the institution’s dining contract, not including beverages, we have increased local food purchases by approximately 20 percent.
-We will increase those purchases throughout the life of the contract, and we’ve built the infrastructure to do so.
-We are the only university in America with global food partner who has made a multimillion-dollar commitment to growing the local food economy.
+In the first year of the institution’s dining contract, not including beverages, UK increased local food purchases by approximately 20 percent.
+The institution plans to increase those purchases throughout the life of the contract, and has built the infrastructure to do so.
+UK is the only university in America with global food partner who has made a multimillion-dollar commitment to growing the local food economy.

-We will continue to partner with local and Kentucky Proud companies to provide healthy and affordable dining options to all the members of our UK community.
+UK will continue to partner with local and Kentucky Proud companies to provide healthy and affordable dining options to all the members of the UK community.

 The Food Connection